 Paul Pedersen, OACP Executive Director

-Keynote Speaker - Chief Constable Ian Arundale (Ret.)
+Keynote Speaker: Chief Constable Ian Arundale (Ret.)

-Lessons Learnt and Pitfalls for Police and Government
+The United Kingdom Experience in Contentious Police Shootings: Lessons Learnt and Pitfalls for Police and Governments

-Cyber-attack on Kingston Police
+Case Study: Cyber-attack on Kingston Police

-Chief Scott Fraser, Kingston Police
+Speaker: Chief Scott Fraser, Kingston Police |

-Constable Anthony Colangeli, Media Officer, Kingston Police
+Speaker: Constable Anthony Colangeli, Media Officer, Kingston Police |

-Case Study: Attack on Vancouver's Lapu-Lapu Festival
+Case Study: Attack on Vancouver's Lapu-Lapu Fesitval

-Sergeant Steve Addison, Media Relations, Vancouver Police Department
+Speaker: Sergeant Steve Addison, Vancover Police Department Media Relations |

-Health and Wellness: Delivering the Message
+Health and Wellness for Police in a Crisis Situation: Delivering the Message

-Dr. Phil Ritchie
+Speaker: Dr. Phil Ritchie |

 About the Session |